Dance organ: Instrumentation

-It is important to note that the dance organ developed to closely follow the new emerging styles of popular music.
+The dance organ developed to closely follow the new emerging styles of popular music.
 The earliest organs musically aim to replicate and replace a small dance orchestra playing musical styles of the late 1800s—early 1900s and the sounds of the bal-musette.
 The musical rhythms are mainly the older formal dances such as waltz, two-step, polka etc. During these early years the instruments were, in addition to loud performance, capable of soft solo playing with distinct solo pipework voices coupled with swell shutters in order to handle the characteristic gentle ballroom dances of the early 1900s such as the valse tres-lente, the valse boston (or Cross-step waltz) and the Hesitation waltz styles.

 By the 1910s the harmonic complexity of popular music has started to move away from the 19th century model.
 With the development of the foxtrot and one-step during the mid-1910s dance organs adapted with provision for greater musical chromaticism to provide higher degrees of musical flexibility.

 In the late 1910s with the emergence of jazz there grew a need for more complex percussion and this was mirrored with organs acquiring xylophones and extended jazz percussion.

 The jazz music of the '20s was based predominantly around brass instruments and the saxophone and its variants in particular.
 At this point the dance organ acquired many new novel pipework generated sounds of its own.
 The structure of bands moved to the big band format and dance organ capabilities and musical arrangements followed accordingly.

 In the 1930s the natural progress continued with further extended percussion to cope with the trends for Latin American rumba and other new rhythms in popular music.
 After the Second World War the developments already made with regard to percussion capabilities were adequate for the various post Second World War Latin dance rhythms such as the mambo and cha-cha-cha.